-Compact disc (CD) changer operation
+Compact disc (CD) player operation

-Place the ignition switch in the ACC or ON position and press the O button, then press one of the CD insert (1-6) slots.
-Insert the compact disc into the slot with the label side facing up.
+Place the ignition in the ACC or ON position and insert the compact disc into the slot with the label side facing up.
 The compact disc will be guided automatically into the slot and start playing.